Edible Candy Cane Slime (with Peppermint Extract!)

 • Once the ingredients have been completely combined and the mixture has a slime-like consistency, adjust the texture as needed by adding a bit more cornstarch and coconut oil (if the slime is too sticky) or marshmallow fluff (of the slime is too stiff).

-• Roll each colour of slime into a thin log, then twist the two logs together to create a candy cane effect.
+• Roll each color of slime into a thin log, then twist the two logs together to create a candy cane effect.
 Once that's done, give it to your child to play with!

 Notes